chris-marsh/pureline/README.md

 * number of background jobs
 * python virtual environment indicator
 * git branch and status (modified, staged & confilcted)
-* prompt which can optionally show the return code of the last command
+* command prompt which can optionally show the return code of the last command

 All the modules are optional and can be enabled or disabled in a config file.